ReX93vNu/spade_prototype_web/README.md

 # IPT_Final_PIT
-Just a student's final project for his subj
+Just a group of student's proj for their subj

+We're dying